repository-preservation/lcmap-spark/docs/applications.rst

 Keep in mind that Dockerhub is a public resource and all images published there are public by default.

-Do not include any sensitive information in your image such as usernames, passwords, URLs, machine names, IP addresses or SSH keys as doing so is a security violation and will induce gnashing of teeth.
+Do not include any sensitive information in your image such as usernames, passwords, URLs, machine names, IP addresses or SSH keys: This is a security violation.

 If your application requires sensitive data it can be supplied at runtime through Docker environment variables using ``-e`` or ``--env``.
 An ``--env-file`` may also be used locally.